codenotary/opvizor/installation.md

 ---

 # Installation Complexity
+Usually monitoring solitons require to go though a setup wizard which can be quite long and even complex.
+Mistakes can happend and you may need to re-iterate once again before you get to the right configuration.
+This is never the case with Opvizor.

 Opvizor can be imported as a VM template within minutes.

 Here are a few straight forward steps to get the Opvizor installed: